raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Before using USB and network boot, it is advisable to update the operating system to the latest version.

 ## Selecting the boot mode
 Pi 400 and newer Raspberry Pi 4B boards support USB boot by default.
-In order to enable USB boot on earlier boards, or to select alternate boot modes, the bootloader configuration must be updated.
+On earlier Pi4B boards, or to select alternate boot modes, the bootloader must be updated.

 ### Using Raspberry Pi Imager to update the bootloader (recommended)
-Raspberry Pi Imager provides a GUI for creating SD cards image to update the bootloader
+Raspberry Pi Imager provides a GUI for updating the bootloader

 1. Download [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
 2. Select a spare SD card.
 The contents will get overwritten!